Operatiën en Inlichtingen

 The former BI (by now the I-service) was housed here since May 1945.

-The image on the right shows villa Maarheeze in its present state (2014).
+The image on the right shows villa Maarheeze in later years (2014).

 It is currently used as a high-profile office building and can be rented.